 - The Safe Ultramarathoner (www.finishermag.com)

 - How running left the jogging tracks and became a fun, community exercise (https://economictimes.indiatimes.com)

 - Meet the ‘coaches’ who keep amateurs run-ready (www.timesofindia.indiatimes.com)

 I regularly organise First Aid and CPR training for various corporations and communities.
 Through the #helpkiran campaign, I raised over 6.5 lakhs within one month to support an accident victim in Bangalore.
 Read read read about the #helpkirantoday campaign

 Kay is a recipient of ALERT BEING AWARD – 2017 for being a good samaritan for saving lives and accident victims.

 Road Safety Campaign in Limca Book of Records

-The 2018 edition of the Limca Book of Records had featured the Marathon Safety Campaign under the human story section
+The 2018 edition of the Limca Book of Records featured my Marathon Safety Campaign under the human story section.

 - One Man’s Extraordinary Journey and What Indian Railways Could Learn from It! (www.thebetterindia.com)